Malphaet/midiRebind/README.md

 * Allow for a null interface out
 * URGENT : /funct with an existing trigger might not work, should be with an empty trigger anyway.
 * Add asynchroneous mode ?
+* URGENT : Crash when assigning to an existing trigger